 My journey to living in Italy as an American starts in Iowa.
 A story I recently related during a live chat with the documentary filmmakers behind the film Tied Into Me.

-This weekend I had the honor of being a guest speaker in a chat for the upcoming feature-length documentary Tied Into Me.
-For the event the filmmakers Caterina and Riccardo asked if I would talk about my own story of moving to Italy.
-What brought me to make the decision and what living in Italy is like as a foreigner.
+For the event, the filmmakers Caterina and Riccardo asked if I would talk about my own story of what living in Italy as an American is like.
+What brought me to make the decision and what living in Italy is like as a foreigner?

 Learning a language through masks means missing the visual cues we count on.
 Honestly, it’s been hard.
 A barrier to connecting with the world I now live in that boasts so much beauty it’s painful.
 Painful because I am still a foreigner and I’m not sure how long it will take to feel like the Italian citizen I actually am.
 I might live in Italy now, but I’m still on the outside looking in.

 As I mentioned in the chat, this is a big part of the reason I connected with the protagonist Daryl in Tied Into Me.
 You see his desire to live a simple, yet beautiful life in Venice and life just hands him a raw deal.
 I love what Daryl says in the film about looking at life as an adventure because it’s going to be one anyway.
 Life makes us flinch, but the stories we share with each other should be unflinching.
 Otherwise, it’s fiction, and fiction shared as truth is dangerous.

 This is why I’m inspired by independent documentary filmmakers Caterina and Riccardo and why I agreed to speak with them during the virtual chat.